Selma to Montgomery marches: Second march: "Turnaround Tuesday"

 Assistant Attorney General John Doar and former Florida governor LeRoy Collins, representing President Lyndon Johnson, went to Selma to meet with King and others at Richie Jean Jackson's house and privately urged King to postpone the march.
 The SCLC president told them that his conscience demanded that he proceed, and that many movement supporters, especially in SNCC, would go ahead with the march even if he told them it should be called off.
 Collins suggested to King that he make a symbolic witness at the bridge, then turn around and lead the marchers back to Selma.
 King told them that he would try to enact the plan provided that Collins could ensure that law enforcement would not attack them.
 Collins obtained this guarantee from Sheriff Clark and Al Lingo in exchange for a guarantee that King would follow a precise route drawn up by Clark.

-On the morning of March 9, a day that would become known as "Turnaround Tuesday", Collins handed Dr. King the secretly agreed route.
+On the morning of March 9, a day that would become known as "Turnaround Tuesday", Collins handed King the secretly agreed route.
 King led about 2,500 marchers out on the Edmund Pettus Bridge and held a short prayer session before turning them around, thereby obeying the court order preventing them from making the full march, and following the agreement made by Collins, Lingo, and Clark.
 He did not venture across the border into the unincorporated area of the county, even though the police unexpectedly stood aside to let them enter.

 As only SCLC leaders had been told in advance of the plan, many marchers felt confusion and consternation, including those who had traveled long distances to participate and oppose police brutality.
 King asked them to remain in Selma for another march to take place after the injunction was lifted.

 That evening, three white Unitarian Universalist ministers in Selma for the march were attacked on the street and beaten with clubs by four KKK members.
-The worst injured was Reverend James Reeb from Boston.
+The worst injured was James Reeb from Boston.
 Fearing that Selma's public hospital would refuse to treat Reeb, activists took him to Birmingham's University Hospital, two hours away.
 Reeb died on Thursday, March 11 at University Hospital, with his wife by his side.